mzusin/toolcool-range-slider/README.md

 The value of the **animate-onclick** property is specified in seconds, ms, etc. and is the same as the css [transition-duration](https://developer.mozilla.org/en-US/docs/Web/CSS/transition-duration) property.

-There is also a corresponding API properties:
+There is also a corresponding API:

 ```js
 const $slider = document.querySelector('#slider');